kashi618/Atlas-of-Thoughts/2. University/TU856 Year 2/Modules/Object Oriented Programming/Method Overloading - Java.md

   - Java
 aliases:
 ---
-In java, methods in the same class can have the same name, provided that their [[Methods - Java|method signature]] is different.
+In java, methods in the same class can have the same name, provided that their [[Method Signature - Java|method signature]] is different.

 ## Valid Method Overloading
 All of these methods can exist and work in the same class